Monarch of the Glen, the hit BBC TV series produced by Ecosse Films was filmed here in Badenoch over a period of some 6 years.

 Many locations in Newtonmore were used in filming the series - see the Glen Bogle downloads link below for a downloadable map of locations around Newtonmore that have featured - as well as some other goodies for all you "Boglies" out there.

-A former resident of Newtonmore, artist David Fallows was the man who painted the watercolours which have appeared on set as 'Molly's' (Susan Hampshire), whilst many Newtonmore people made appearances as extras, and many of the cast could often be seen around the Badenoch villages of Laggan, Newtonmore and Kingussie, quite apart from any location filming took place.
+Newtonmore artist David Fallows painted the watercolours which have appeared on set as 'Molly's' (Susan Hampshire), whilst many Newtonmore people made appearances as extras.
+Many of the cast could often be seen around the Badenoch villages of Laggan, Newtonmore and Kingussie.

 Whilst it has been a year or two now since the last series was filmed & broadcast, Monarch of the Glen is enjoying an enduring popularity around the world as well as here at home, where it can sometimes be found on satellite channels.